timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-15.md

 Jarlaxle doesn't want the demon lords rampaging through the Underdark or making it to the surface world.
 If the characters reveal that their ultimate goal is to send the demon lords back to the Abyss, Jarlaxle gives them whatever aid he can short of doing their "dirty work" for them.
 If the characters mention Vizeran DeVir, Jarlaxle's interest is piqued, for he thought Vizeran was dead.
 He warns them not to trust that "relic of a bygone house."
 If the characters mention Vizeran's plan to make Menzoberranzan the site for the final showdown with the demon lords, Jarlaxle insists that the characters choose a different battleground, warning them that Bregan D'aerthe will oppose any effort to visit further destruction upon the city.

 If the characters claim to be looking for a safe way into Sorcere, Jarlaxle arranges for a member of the Council of Spiders to visit the party at a Bregan D'aerthe safe house in West Wall.
-This male drow mage brings scrolls of <fetch-data type="spell">greater invisibility</fetch-data> - one for each party member - and also gives the characters a password that temporarily bypasses the tower's defenses.
-Characters who speak the password while inside the tower won't have to deal with the tower's <fetch-data type="spell">guards and wards</fetch-data> effect for a period of 1 hour (see "Sorcere" later in this chapter).
+This male drow mage brings scrolls of <wc-fetch type="spell">greater invisibility</wc-fetch> - one for each party member - and also gives the characters a password that temporarily bypasses the tower's defenses.
+Characters who speak the password while inside the tower won't have to deal with the tower's <wc-fetch type="spell">guards and wards</wc-fetch> effect for a period of 1 hour (see "Sorcere" later in this chapter).
 Bregan D'aerthe makes sure that the characters have no hostile encounters as they make their way to the Academy.

 Once he becomes aware of Gromph's grimoire, Jarlaxle does everything in his power to make sure the characters get the grimoire out of the city.
 Once Vizeran's ritual is complete, Jarlaxle plans to send Bregan D'aerthe spies to find Vizeran and steal the grimoire, so that he has evidence he can lord over his brother.